-Those who take this option will have the chance to experience the annual trip to the Royal Academy Summer Exhibition and many other ad hoc gallery visits throughout their study.
+Those who take this option will have the chance to experience the annual trip to Kew Gardens and many other ad hoc gallery visits throughout their study.

 Biology

 Life sciences are a major component of the current economic base of the UK with the sector generating £64 billion of turnover, and employing more than 233,000 scientists and staff.
 This includes the application of biology and technology to health improvement, including biopharmaceuticals, medical technology, genomics, diagnostics and digital health.